2mol/site/content/posts/elm-webapp-intro.md

 # Why

-I recently started a new side-project that I'm very excited about.
-For this I need to write a single-page app, and since my front-end language of choice is Elm, I had to figure out the Elm-specific solutions and approaches to some of the common building blocks necessary for a SPA.
+I recently started a new side-project for which I want to write a single-page app.
+Since my front-end language of choice is Elm, I had to figure out a lot of Elm-specific solutions and approaches to some of the common building blocks necessary for a SPA.

 I'm writing down the bits and pieces I had to solve along the way, in addition to some of the things I learned on previous projects.
-For reference, (apart from toy sites) I've only ever built one "simpler"[^1] side-project, and one thing I have running in production at work.
+For reference, (apart from toy sites) I've only ever built one simpler[^1] side-project, and one thing I have running in production at work.

 I remember being confused about a bunch of specifics like url-routing, SPAs, the possible approaches to CSS/styling, ports, and a bunch more.
 My hope is that I can write something down while I still remember _why_ I was confused.

-It's really easy to stop understanding why the problem was non-obvious in the first place, once you solved it for yourself.
+I usually forget why the problem was non-obvious the second I solve it for myself

 > There are other great resources[^2], and I will link to them whenever they are better or complementary to my own explanations.
 One particular resource I come back to a bunch is of course the venerable [elm-spa-example](https://github.com/rtfeldman/elm-spa-example).
 This plus templates like [elm-batteries](https://github.com/cedricss/elm-batteries) and reading other people's code really helped me learn what I needed to know.
 >